Manchester Property Price Forecast 2025

 Demand will also be impacted by the growing job market in the area, with 65,000 new jobs due to emerge in Manchester over the next few years as a result of its redevelopment efforts.
 This will increase employment in the city centre to 315,000 by 2040.
 This is a particularly impressive feat when you compare the city to other regions, as Manchester’s job growth is projected to double that of the north as a whole.

 But will the city be able to provide housing for this growing population?
-It doesn’t seem likely – according to the Deloitte’s Crane Survey, 2,734 homes were delivered to the market over the last year in the city centre and central Salford.
-This is the only time in seven years that the number of completed properties has fallen.
-Although there are promising residential developments in the early stages of construction, and some nearing completion, it seems unlikely that these will be able to satiate the spectacularly high demand for property across Manchester.
+It doesn’t seem likely – according to the Deloitte’s Crane Survey, 2,402 homes were delivered to the market over the last year in the city.
+This figure is in line with the number of homes delivered in 2022, although albeit under half the peak number in 2021 where 5,549 homes where delivered.
+Although there are 11,765 properties under construction, some nearing completion, it seems unlikely that these will be able to satiate the spectacularly high demand for property across Manchester.

-Recent predictions for economic growth across the UK suggests that Manchester will be the third fastest growing economy across the entire country, In fact, Manchester’s economy is expected to see annual average growth of 2.5% between 2024 and 2026, comfortably outpacing the national growth rate (2.1%).
+Recent predictions for economic growth across the UK suggests that Manchester will be the second fastest growing economy across the entire country.
+In fact, Manchester’s economy is expected to see annual average growth of 2.2% between 2024 and 2027, comfortably outpacing the national growth rate (2.1%).
+The only other major town or city to see faster growth will be Reading who are set to see 2.5% annual growth.
 This will be a result of increased investment, ample redevelopment, sustainability efforts and job opportunities across the city core and Greater Manchester metropolitan area.
 We anticipate that businesses that have not already set up shop in this northern powerhouse will soon set their sights on doing so considering these impressive projections.

 Even the Greater Manchester Index is improving.
-The Index, which measures the health of the region’s businesses, now sits at 30.3 – a significant improvement from its score of 17.8 in the final quarter of 2022.
+The Index, which measures the health of the region’s businesses, now sits at 30.6 – a significant improvement from the first quarter of 2024 where it sat at 3% .
 Manchester is showing no signs of slowing down, with investment continuing to flood into the city at an impressive rate and businesses continuing to put their faith in this truly impressive city.
 It’s no surprise that 80 of the FTSE 100 companies continue to have a presence in the city.

 Manchester is no stranger to regeneration, with the city constantly undergoing ambitious redevelopment that continuously drives growth.
 There are an abundance of projects driving growth across the city, but there are four that stand out for the projected impact they are likely to have once completed…